Settings

 The best approach in 2026 is not picking one model.
 It's using the right model for each task:

-1. Set GPT-5 or GPT-4.1 as your default for everyday coding
+1. Set GPT-5.4 mini as your default for cheap, frequent coding loops

 2. Switch to Claude Sonnet 4.6 for complex refactoring and code review